hisham-khan1089/diff_eq_solver/README.md

 and solves it numerically.

-The goal of this project was to compare some numerical methods (Euler's, Improved Euler's, RK4) side-by-side on real differential equations to see how they diverge.
+The goal of this project was to compare some numerical methods (Euler's, Improved Euler's, RK4) side-by-side on real differential equations to see if and how they diverge.

 ## Setup
 ### Prerequisites